Bayesian forward modelling of cosmic shear data: The mock data

 Mock data are constructed by first generating Gaussian initial conditions on a Cartesian grid of size 1$h^{-1}$~Gpc $\times 1h^{-1}$~Gpc $\times 4h^{-1}$~Gpc with $128\times 128 \times 256$ voxels.
 To generate primordial Gaussian density fluctuations we used a cosmological matter power spectrum including the baryonic wiggles calculated according to the prescription provided by \citet[][]{EH98,EH99}.
 We further assumed a standard $\Lambda$CDM cosmology with the following set of parameters: $\Omega_m = 0.31,\ \Omega_\Lambda = 0.69,\ \Omega_b = 0.049,\ h=0.6711,\ \sigma_8= 0.8,\ n_s = 0.9624$.
 Here ${\rm H}_0=100 h$~km~s$^{-1}$~Mpc$^{-1}$.

 To generate realisations of the non-linear density field, we evolve the Gaussian primordial fluctuations via LPT.
 This involves simulating displacements for $256^2 \times 512$ particles in the LPT simulation, accounting for light-cone effects inherent to deep observations.
 Final density fields are constructed by estimating densities via the cloud-in-cell scheme from simulated particles on the Cartesian grid.
 A cosmic shear field is generated by applying the data model described in Sec. \ref{sec:data_model}, assuming the redshift distributions for tomographic bins shown in Fig. \ref{fig:tomobin}.
 Finally, we added Gaussian pixel-noise to the shear with variance corresponding to $30$ sources per arcmin$^2$, as expected to be obtained from the Euclid survey \citep{EuclidStudyReport}, and with an error on intrinsic ellipticity given by $\sigma_\epsilon = 0.3$ \citep[][]{KilbingerReview}.
+The total of 30 sources per arcmin$^2$ is then equally distributed between the bins, corresponding to 7.5 galaxies per arcmin$^2$ for each tomographic bin.
 This corresponds to a signal-to-noise ratio of $S/N = 0.5$.
 We added a non-trivial survey mask, shown in Fig.~\ref{fig:mask}.
 Since the data provides no direct information in the masked regions, these are treated as pixels with infinite noise.